 For example, a course can be created based on a template (e.g. OWASP Top 10) and then modified to add custom activities.

-Tip: Messages can contain hyper-links to supporting documents and videos.
+Tip: Messages can contain hyperlinks to supporting documents and videos.
 This allows company admins or team managers to include links to their own client-hosted proprietary documents and procedures.

 Note: Tick the "requires users to confirm they have completed this activity" checkbox for any activity that's mandatory for developers to complete.

-Step 1.
+Step 3

 Comments